Script Coverage

 Here’s a sample of just the first 6 questions from my 15 Crucial Questions Sheet

-…now compare this to a sample “Coverage” on the same script…which is based on samples sent to me by clients and friends…
+…now compare this to a sample “Coverage” on the same script…which is based on samples sent to me by recent clients and friends…

 I encourage you to look around my site and learn more about how I can help you to develop your craft and career as a screenwriter.
 As always I say…